tock/book/src/getting_started.md

 Programming JLink devices with Tock in WSL:

-Trying to program an nRF52840DK with WSL can be a little tricky because WSL2 abstracts away low level access for USB devices.
-WSL1 is unable to find JLink devices even if you have JLink installed because of the USB abstraction.
-To get around this, we use USBIP - a tool that connects the USB device over a TCP tunnel.
+Trying to program an nRF52840DK with WSL can be a little tricky because WSL abstracts away low level access for USB devices.
+WSL1 does not offer access to physical hardware, just an environment to use linux on microsoft.
+WSL2 on the other hand is unable to find JLink devices even if you have JLink installed because of the USB abstraction.
+To get around this limitation, we use USBIP - a tool that connects the USB device over a TCP tunnel.

 This guide might apply for any device programmed via JLink.

 Steps to connect to nRF52840DK with WSL: